 What is your experience treating immune weakness and frequent infections?

-I have extensive clinical experience treating immune weakness using integrated acupuncture protocols combining Traditional Chinese Medicine, Master Tung's techniques, and Dr. Tan's Balance Method.
+I have extensive clinical experience treating immune weakness using integrated acupuncture protocols combining Traditional Chinese Medicine, Master Tung's techniques, and Dr. Tan's Balance Method (an advanced acupuncture method).
 I work with patients experiencing frequent infections, lingering weakness, recurrent herpes outbreaks, and post-illness recovery.
 For full credentials, training background, and professional qualifications, please visit the About page.